Silesians: Middle Ages

-Beginning in the 13th century, Slavic Silesia began to be settled by Germans from various parts of Germany, including Prussia and Austria.
-This led to changes in the ethnic structure of the province.
-In the Middle Ages, various German dialects of the new settlers became widely used throughout Lower Silesia and some Upper Silesian cities.
+Beginning in the 13th century, sparesly settled Slavic Silesia began to be settled by Germans from various German regions.
+Silesia was by then attached the Bohemia, which itself was part of the Holy Roman Empire of the German Nation.
+Over a few generations, ethnic structure of the province was completely changed and various German dialects of the new settlers became widely used throughout Lower Silesia and some Upper Silesian cities.
 However, after the era of German colonization, the Polish language was still predominant in Upper Silesia and parts of Lower and Middle Silesia north of the Odra river.
-Germans usually dominated large cities, and Poles mostly lived in rural areas.
-This required the Prussian authorities to issue official documents in Polish, or in German and Polish.
+There, Germans usually dominated large cities, and Poles mostly lived in rural areas.
+This required the German authorities to issue official documents in Polish, or in German and Polish.
 The Polish-speaking territories of Lower and Middle Silesia, commonly called the Polish side until the end of the 19th century, were mostly Germanized in the 18th and 19th centuries, except for some areas along the northeastern frontier.